 If you live or work outside the UK or you have a complaint concerning our activities outside the UK, you may prefer to lodge a complaint with a supervisory authority in your own country.

-Please note that clicking on links and banner advertisements on our websites can result in your browser accessing a third party website, where data privacy practices are different to that of QuantSpark Foundation.
+Please note that clicking on links and banner advertisements on our websites can result in your browser accessing a third-party website, where data privacy practices are different to that of Online Harms Foundation.

 We are not responsible for, and have no control over, information that is submitted to or collected by these third parties and you should consult their privacy policies.